Freight Shipping from Indianapolis to Boston

 How much does it cost to ship freight from Indianapolis to Boston?

-Full truckload (FTL) rates from Indianapolis, IN to Boston, MA currently range from $2,251-$2,775 for a standard dry van load over the 1,047-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to Boston, MA currently range $2,251-$2,775 (roughly $2.15-$2.66 per mile over 1,047 miles).
 LTL shipments typically cost $776-$1,290 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to Boston?